Subpar Planting & the Loss of 2 Chestnuts

 I understand it’s a highly competitive business.
 Somehow, we find ourselves in this perennial rut of substandard planting.
 The one who does more goes out of business.
 But we have to start somewhere.
 Education alone doesn’t seem to be quelling this rising tide.
 What about offering a second proposal, where you install the trees properly?
 Let the owner decide.
 Properly.
 What a novel concept!

-BTW, the second American Chestnut is also dying (1).
+P.S.
+The second American Chestnut has died (1).
+I wonder if anyone else noticed?
 How many millions of unnecessary tree deaths will it take to change our subpar planting ways?